ceichhorn/chef-jmater-ant/README.md

 jmeter-cookbook
 ===============

-Configures a system for load-testing by installing Apache Jmeter and Ant
+Configures a system for load-testing by installing Apache Jmeter

 # Requirements
 There is a requirement of Java for this package to install.